1. General rules

 5.3.
 Subject to the above, a player may change teams after each set when playing each other, or within the set under exceptional substitution rules.
 If in doubt, ask the Tournament Director or Venue Manager.

 5.4.
 Players found playing in differing divisions without permission will be adjudicated by the Tournament Director.
-It may, but not necessarily, result in a forfeit awarded against the offending team.
+It may result in a forfeit awarded against the offending team.

 5.5.
 Junior players must be aged as following:

 5.5.1.
-Players playing in the Under 19 divisions, must be turning 18 or less in the calendar year.
+Players playing in the senior school divisions, may be in school grades 11-12 or be turning 18 or less in the calendar year.

 5.5.2.
-Players playing in the Under 17 divisions, must be turning 16 or less in the calendar year.
+Players playing in the intermediate school divisions, may be in school grades 9-10 or be turning 15 or less in the calendar year.

 5.5.3.
-Players playing in the Under 15 divisions, must be turning 14 or less in the calendar year.
+Players playing in the junior school divisions, may be in school grades 7-8 or be turning 13 or less in the calendar year.

 5.6.
-Despite rule 5.5, players may play in junior divisions with the permission of the Tournament Director or Venue Manager.
+Exceptions to rule 5.5 may be made by the Tournament Director or Venue Manager.